saidlm/twamp_client/README.md

 ## Configuration

+The input for docker compose is split into two files - docker-mpose.yml and docker-compose.override.yml.
+It is done due to provisioning automation.
+Common container configuration is stored in docker-compose.yml but everything which is site specific is a part of docker-compose.override.yml file.
+Site specific configuration can be easily generated during provisioning of the probe base on database data by ansible or any other automated solution.
+Everything else is same for all network sites.

 ### Container configuration
 * Create volume
 * Change storage path in docker-compose.yml
+* Change hostname of client container (if necessary) in docker-compose.yml.
+The hostname is used as data source identification for metrics.
 * Basic configuration will be automaticaly populated during the first run; three new directovy will be created on your volume - bin/ cron.d/ and data/
 * Change URL and credentioal of config site in data/global_config.json in "ConfigSource" section.
 * Change crontabs according your needs if necessary